hero default image

 There is much that I will always treasure about my faith tradition but this time of study has certainly encouraged an openness to draw on what works in other traditions too.

-Interested in applying for your opportunity of independent study?
+Interested in applying for an opportunity of independent study?
 Click HERE.

 2022 Guthrie Scholar Participant